Goshido/android-vulkan/docs/spd-algorithm.md

 [06 04] [07 04] [06 05] [07 05] [06 06] [07 06] [06 07] [07 07]
 ```

-Each thread computes and stores 4 average values from 2x2 original pixels.

 #### <a id="mip-2-shared-memory">Shared memory status</a>

 ```txt